roshnet/roshnet.github.io/_posts/2019-07-25-sih-experience.markdown

 ![quote](/images/sih-2019/quote.jpeg)

-Alright, so that is it!
+At the end, it was an amazing experience, with such great coders and mentor.
 <br>
+Also, the services offered by the management during our stay deserve a good acknowledgement.

-Hope to do some stunning project in (hopefully) SIH-2020 :)
+Hope to do another stunning project in (hopefully) SIH-2020 :)